 Reproduction

 Mating behavior in pteropodids is highly variable, and much is unknown.
 The males of one genus (Hypsignathus) set up lekking territories twice a year and draw in females with unique vocalizations and wing-flapping displays.
 Male epauletted fruit bats (genus Epomophorus) often display their concealed epaulets (hair tufts near the shoulder) and emit courting calls to attract females.
 Many species form harems consisting of 1 dominant male and up to 37 females, while bachelor males roost separately.
-(Nowak, 1999; Storz, Bhat, and Kunz, 2000)
+(Nowak, 1999; Storz, et al., 2000)

 While most bats have one reproduction event per year, many pteropodids are polyestrous, with two seasonal cycles corresponding to the annual wet and dry seasons.
 Usually one young is born per pregnancy, but twins are not uncommon.
 Upon fertilization, ova implantation in the uteri can be immediate or delayed, probably in response to the environment.
 Development of the embryo (once implanted) may also be delayed, probably to ensure birth at a time when fruit is available during the rainy seasons.
 One species, Macroglossus minimus, exhibits asynchronous breeding and sperm storage, suggesting the importance of birth during an optimal (rainy) season.
 (Hood and Smith, 1989; Nowak, 1999)